codyharrington/todolist/README.md

 Configuration
 -----------------
 To set up, simply modify config.py and change the Dbapi parameters.
+You can also use a local_config.py which has the same layout as config.py.
+Any values in this local_config will overwrite the same ones in config.py, and local_config.py is in the gitignore, so you can put sensitive configuration values there that you don't want committed.

 Take a look inside rundbapi.py and runwebfront.py to adjust ports, etc

 Installation